Getting back to work after COVID or a career break

 As a job seeker, you are in high demand right now.
 You’ve most likely heard about the current candidate shortage across several sectors in the UK, which means it’s never been a better time for you to land a brilliant new role that ticks your boxes.

-If you are one of these people, you may be feeling anxious or hesitant about getting back to work.
-But we’re here to advise on the best ways you can prepare yourself to ensure you succeed.
+If you are someone who has experienced some time away from work, you may be feeling anxious or hesitant about returning.
+But we're here to advise on the best ways you can prepare yourself to ensure you succeed.

 1. EXPLAINING THE GAP.

 In previous times, career gaps were a bit of a taboo and were discouraged unless necessary.
 Today, career gaps are expected and employers’ attitudes towards them are changing.
 Particularly as COVID has forced people off of work involuntarily.